NikhithaKomati/CloudOps/elemental_mediaconvert_module/readme.md

 This Terraform configuration sets up the following AWS resources:

- IAM Role and Policy : Creates an IAM role and policy for the AWS MediaConvert service.
- MediaConvert Queue : Creates an AWS MediaConvert queue.
+ IAM Role and Policy : Creates an IAM role and policy for the AWS MediaConvert service. s3 bucket for input and output storage s3 object : added a video file to the input s3 bucket MediaConvert Queue : Creates an AWS MediaConvert queue.